 Fresh air is powerful and the beauty in nature is very grounding, whether you are walking down a tree-lined city street or hiking through a dense forest.
 Take five minutes outside to rejuvenate and reset the stress button.

 Your body is composed of 60% water, so it’s no wonder that hydration is essential for healthy coping mechanisms to the stress response.
 You are also more likely to become dehydrated when under stress because your heart rate goes up and you breathe more heavily, causing a loss of fluids.
 Sip stress away with water and herbal teas, and avoid caffeinated or sugary drinks that can dehydrate you.

 Balance blood sugar levels.

 The most significant internal stressor is blood sugar fluctuation.
 Avoid refined sugars and processed foods that can cause spikes and drops in blood sugar, inducing unnecessary spurts in cortisol (the stress hormone).
-Minimize blood sugar imbalances by eating at regular times, incorporating protein with each meal, choosing low glycemic index foods, and increasing your fibre intake with whole grains or supplemental fibre.
+Minimize blood sugar imbalances by eating at regular times, incorporating protein with each meal, choosing low glycemic index foods, and increasing your fiber intake with whole grains or supplemental fiber.